angular/angular/packages/compiler/design/separate_compilation.md

 ### Recommended options

-The recommended options for producing a ivy application are
+The recommended options for producing an ivy application are

 | option                         | value    |             |
 |--------------------------------|----------|-------------|